soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 With a DLP policy, you can:

-- **Identify sensitive information across many locations, such as Exchange Online, SharePoint Online, and OneDrive for Business.**
+- **Identify sensitive information across many locations, such as Exchange Online, SharePoint Online, OneDrive for Business, and Microsoft Teams.**

     For example, you can identify any document containing a credit card number that's stored in any OneDrive for Business site, or you can monitor just the OneDrive sites of specific people.